Ask Cheryl: Invited but Barely Know the Couple, Do I Still Need to Give a Wedding Gift?

 If you have questions or comments about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email AskCheryl@RegistryFinder.com.

 Emails in this column are received from readers.
-Emails may be edited for spelling, length and grammar, or to remove sensitive information.
+Emails may be edited for spelling, length, and grammar or to remove sensitive information.
 However, we are careful not to alter the intent or content of the question.

-Cheryl Seidel is the founder and President of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations and more.
+Cheryl Seidel is the founder and President of RegistryFinder.com, an intuitive search engine that helps gift givers quickly and easily find online registries for weddings, baby showers, graduations, and more.

 By Cheryl Seidel